 Fine old color example of Seutter's decorative and highly detailed plan of Madrid, with a striking view of the City below.

-The map includes 2 coats of arms, and a unique view of the City from across the Xarama River, set within a scene on the palace courtyard.
+The map includes 2 coats of arms, a unique view, set within a scene on the Palace Courtyard.

 Matthäus Seutter (1678-1757) was a prominent German mapmaker in the mid-eighteenth century.
 Initially apprenticed to a brewer, he trained as an engraver under Johann Baptist Homann in Nuremburg before setting up shop in his native Augsburg.
 In 1727 he was granted the title Imperial Geographer.
 His most famous work is Atlas Novus Sive Tabulae Geographicae, published in two volumes ca. 1730, although the majority of his maps are based on earlier work by other cartographers like the Homanns, Delisles, and de Fer.

 Alternative spellings: Matthias Seutter, Mathaus Seutter, Matthaeus Seutter, Mattheus Seutter